desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    Child NS record set;

-3. MUST query the PTR record located at each of the Signaling Names and verify that its content is equal to the Child's name;
+3. MUST query the PTR record located at each of the Signaling Names and verify that its content matches the Child's name;

 4. MUST query the CDS/CDNSKEY records located at each of the Signaling Names;

-5. MUST check (separately by record type) that all record sets retrieved in Steps 2, 3 and 4 have equal contents;
+5. MUST check (separately by record type) that all record sets retrieved in Steps 2 (if present), 3 and 4 have equal contents;

-6. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.
+6. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, so as to secure the Child's delegation.

-For above queries, the Parental Agent MUST use a trusted and validating DNS resolver and MUST treat responses with unauthenticated data (AD bit not set) as an error condition, unless indicated otherwise.
+For the above queries, the Parental Agent MUST use a trusted validating DNS resolver and MUST treat responses with unauthenticated data (AD bit not set) as an error condition, unless indicated otherwise.